davidstoegmueller/bettervanilla/README.md

 - `bettervanilla.togglelocation`
 - `bettervanilla.togglecompass`
 - `bettervanilla.lastdeath`
+- `bettervanilla.permissions`

 ## Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests on the [GitHub repository](https://github.com/davidstoegmueller/bettervanilla).

+## GitHub Issues

+For tracking and managing issues, please visit the repository's [Issues](https://github.com/davidstoegmueller/bettervanilla/issues) page.
+When creating a new issue, include a clear description of the problem, steps to reproduce, and any related logs or screenshots.
+Your detailed feedback helps us improve the project!

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).